 It's small, it's inexpensive, but it plays a really important role in your vehicle's all-around makeup, especially its engine.
-For instance, when your thermostat fails, your engine won't work as well as it should.
-This is largely because these thermostats allow coolant to flow through the greater coolant system.
-A faulty thermostat could spell bigger engine issues down the road.
-Good news though: a new thermostat is inexpensive and can be installed fairly easily in less than an hour.
+For instance, when your thermostat fails, your engine also won't work.
+This is mainly because these thermostats allow coolant to flow through the more excellent coolant system.
+A faulty thermostat could spell more significant engine issues down the road.
+Good news though: a new thermostat is inexpensive and can be installed relatively easily in less than an hour.
 How do you know whether or not your thermostat is bad?
 It's easy to test.
-Just start up your engine and put your hand on the radiator or its top hose.
-If it quickly warms up after a moment or two, it's working well.
+Start your engine and put your hand on the radiator or its top hose.
+It works well if it quickly warms up after a moment or two.
 If it warms gradually from the start or doesn't warm up, you should look into thermostat replacement.

 5. Engine Sputtering

-The engine is the single-most important and often expensive component of a vehicle, so any issues that you experience with it are likely going to impact the all-around driving experience.
-Engine sputtering is a common issue, and it can stem from a variety of issues.
-The easiest one to diagnose is an engine that's running out of fuel to combust, and the solution to resolve sputtering is simply a matter of refilling the gas tank.
-However, if your gas gauge isn't nearing empty, there's likely a deeper issue causing your engine problems.
-Often times, engine sputtering is caused by a clogged fuel injector or some sort of combustion issue within the engine.
+The engine is the single most important and often expensive component of a vehicle, so any issues you experience with it will likely impact the all-around driving experience.
+Engine sputtering is a common issue, and it can stem from various issues.
+The easiest one to diagnose is an engine running out of fuel to combust, and the solution to resolve sputtering is simply refilling the gas tank.
+However, if your gas gauge isn't nearly empty, there's likely a more profound issue causing your engine problems.
+Oftentimes, engine sputtering is caused by a clogged fuel injector or some combustion issue within the engine.
 To ensure your vehicle runs smoothly and maximizes its fuel economy, you want to get any engine sputtering issues resolved quickly.